scarlett143/Cryptographic_Communication/README.md

     └── message_flow.png
 ```

-**For judges / reviewers:**
-- Start with `README.md` (this file)
-- See architecture with `docs/images/architecture.png`
-- Run Quick Start, then try API calls
-- Read `docs/TECHNICAL-GUIDE.md` for "why" decisions

----

-## 🌍 Finding this project (discoverability)

-To help judges and users find this:

 - **GitHub topics:** `cryptography`, `signal-protocol`, `post-quantum`, `blockchain`, `zero-knowledge-proofs`, `mpc`
 - **Badges:** Shown at top → shows status + security + tests at a glance